MicrosoftDocs/cpp-docs.it-it/docs/text/how-to-convert-between-various-string-types.md

 ## <a name="example"></a>Esempio

 ### <a name="description"></a>Descrizione
- In questo esempio viene illustrato come eseguire la conversione da un `basic_string` per altri tipi di stringa sopra elencati.
+ In questo esempio viene illustrato come eseguire la conversione da un `basic_string` agli altri tipi di stringa sopra elencati.

 ### <a name="code"></a>Codice